-The Company's routine funding requirements are expected to consist primarily of general corporate needs and capital to be returned to our shareholders.
+Other material cash requirements include general corporate operating activities, stock repurchases, and capital to be returned to our shareholders.

 We expect to meet these obligations from dividends paid by the Bank to the Parent.
 Additional sources of liquidity available to us include selling residential real estate loans in the secondary market, taking out short- and long-term borrowings and issuing long-term debt and equity securities.
 At the start of the pandemic, we increased our liquidity position through additional public time deposits in anticipation of a surge in funding needs due to our participation in the PPP and other additional liquidity needs.
-While our public time deposits have since decreased from the first and second quarters of 2020, we have continued to maintain strong levels of liquidity as of December 31, 2020.
+While our public time deposits have since decreased from the fourth quarter of 2020, we have continued to maintain high levels of liquidity as of December 31, 2021.
+We believe that our existing cash, cash equivalents, investments, and cash expected to be generated from operations, will be sufficient to meet our cash requirements within the next twelve months and beyond.